pace-neutrons/Horace/documentation/user_docs/docs/developers/Developer_info.rst

 - Generally, you should try to append your new entry to an existing page.
 If you create a subheading (see existing pages for code examples) then you can link to this from elsewhere.

-- Consider whether your new entry merits an addition to the :ref:`Example_scripts <Example_scripts:Example scripts>` section.
+- Consider whether your new entry merits an addition to the :ref:`Example_scripts <user_guide/Example_scripts:Example scripts>` section.
 If so, make the change.
 Also add the change to the example scripts held on ISIScompute, to ensure consistency.

-- Ensure your new edit, if it describes a new routine, is correctly linked in the :ref:`List of functions <List_of_functions:List of functions>` page.
+- Ensure your new edit, if it describes a new routine, is correctly linked in the :ref:`List of functions <manual/List_of_functions:List of functions>` page.